Value-Based Care vs. Fee-for-Service: Financial Impact and Key Differences Explained

 • No outcome requirements: Payment arrives regardless of whether the patient’s condition improves

 For practice owners, this model offers predictability at the claim level.
 You know what each billing code pays, and you can forecast revenue based on patient volume.
+Insurance companies play a key role in setting fee schedules and managing claims.
 Yet this predictability comes with a catch—there’s no financial upside for keeping patients healthy or delivering care efficiently.

 What Is Value-Based Care